-Finding well rounded leaders is extremely difficult.
+Hiring a well-rounded business leader who hustles and drives results is extremely difficult.
 This can take a tremendous amount of time you don’t have.
-To improve the efficiency of this process, below are 12 honed questions I have found to effectively screen the best candidates and reasons why.
+To improve the efficiency of this process, use these twelve, open-ended interview questions to find your next great leader.

 - What is your passion and how do you pursue it?